royder/simple_cms/README.md

 This will create a new migration within db:
 `create    db/migrate/20150418232018_name_of_migration.rb` where 20150418232018 is the timestamp to help make each migration unique and put migrations in order.

+Migrations come with a predefined method `def change`.
+This is a shortcut method for `def up` and `def down`.
+The code in up describes what to do to change the db and down describes how to revert.
+You can use the shortcut method if your migration tasks have opposite commands.

+Create table column syntax formats:
+    create table 'table' do |t|
+      t.column 'name', :type, options
+      t.type 'name', options
+    end

+ ### Model
+ To generate a model, which also creates a migration and test templates:
+ `rails generate model User`